IntersectAustralia/hcsvlab-docs/RLibrary.md

     # install package
     install.packages("<path to binary>")
-    library(hcsvlab)
+    library(alveo)

 where `<path to binary>` is the path to the binary downloaded above

-To make use of this package you also need to download the hcsvlab.config file from the HCS vLab server you are using and place it in the home directory of your machine which are as follows:
+To make use of this package you also need to download the alveo.config file from the HCS vLab server you are using and place it in the home directory of your machine which are as follows:

     Mac: /Users/<user>
     Linux: /home/<user>